Mt. Lebanon, Pennsylvania: Geography

-Surrounding communities

 Mt.
-Lebanon is a highly affluent suburb of Pittsburgh 4-6 mi south of the city's downtown.
-There are two small borders with Pittsburgh neighborhoods to the northeast (Brookline) and north (Banksville).
+Lebanon is a suburb 4-6 mi south of downtown Pittsburgh.
+There are two borders with Pittsburgh neighborhoods to the northeast (Brookline) and north (Banksville).
 The remainder of the northeast border is with the borough of Dormont.
 The entire western border is with Scott Township.
-On the southern border there are two towns: Upper St. Clair to the southwest and Bethel Park to the southeast.
-Due to its comparable size and affluence, Upper St. Clair is most often compared with Mt.
-Lebanon.
+On the southern border there are two municipalities, Upper St. Clair to the southwest and Bethel Park to the southeast.
 To the east is Castle Shannon, and finally, to the east-northeast is Baldwin Township (not to be confused with the Borough of Baldwin).

 Commercial districts

 Uptown Mt.
 Lebanon is the central business district and has Washington Rd.
 (U.S. Rt.
 19 Truck) as its main thoroughfare (U.S. Rt.
 19 Truck continues into Pittsburgh and back out into the city's northern suburbs and beyond).
 Uptown Mt.
 Lebanon is one of the more built up central business districts outside of Pittsburgh, featuring numerous coffee shops, small galleries, pizzerias, and clothing boutiques.
 The neighborhood is organized as The Uptown Mt.
 Lebanon Business and Professional Association.
 Beverly Road is another prominent business district in Mt.
 Lebanon.
 The road features several local restaurants, boutiques, and shops.
 It is located next to Lincoln Elementary School in the Mt.
 Lebanon School District.

-Driving north from both business districts lead you directly to downtown Pittsburgh, via the Liberty Bridge (Washington Road) and Fort Pitt Bridge (Beverly Road).

-There are sizable business districts along the borders with Upper St. Clair and Castle Shannon, as well.

-Communities within Mt.
-Lebanon
+Neighborhoods

 Neighborhoods within Mt.
-Lebanon include: Beverly Heights, Cedarhurst Manor, Hoodridge Hilands, Lebanon Hills, Mission Hills, Sunset Hills, Virginia Manor, Twin Hills, and Woodridge.
+Lebanon include Avondale, Beverly Heights, Carleton Manor, Cedarhurst, Clearview, Foxland, Highland Terrace, Hoodridge, Hoodridge Hilands, Lebanon Hills, McNeilly, Mission Hills, Old Virginia Manor, Parker Gardens, Seminole Hills, St. Clair Terrace, Sunset Hills, Twin Hills, Uptown, Virginia Manor, Washington Park, Willow Terrace, and Woodridge.

-Virginia Manor is an affluent subdivision, with streets designed to follow the natural contours of the land.
+Virginia Manor is a subdivision with streets designed to follow the natural contours of the land.
 Future Governor James H. Duff helped found Virginia Manor in 1929.